hiero-ledger/hiero-did-sdk-js/docs/hips/hip-0001-new-did-sdk.md

   - Not checking whether a message on a Topic is associated with requested DID
 - Missing DID URL Dereferencing
 - Possibility to add only specific names of verification methods or services
+- No possibility of externalizing the signing process, allows only to pass PrivateKey as a signing method, which is a security issue

 ## Specification